 - Don’t under-communicate—it’s easy for miscommunication between team members when working remotely, but try your best not to!

 First and foremost, be clear about what you want.
-It would be best if you were specific about the details of your project, so there are no misunderstandings.
-Give examples of what you need so that they understand what you’re looking for and can provide options that fit your project’s scope.
-Make sure they know their role in this situation: if it’s something they’ve never done before, ask them to explain their current knowledge level on the subject matter or task at hand.
+It would be best if you were specific about the details of your project so there are no misunderstandings.
+Give examples of what you need so they understand what you’re looking for and can provide options that fit your project’s scope.
+Ensure they know their role in this situation: if it’s something they’ve never done, ask them to explain their current knowledge level on the subject matter or task.

 The first step to getting the most out of your virtual assistant is giving clear instructions.
-When working with a remote assistant, it’s easy to assume that they will know what you want to be done without explaining yourself.
+When working with a remote assistant, assuming they will know what you want done without explaining yourself is easy.
 However, it might be time for intervention if you doubt whether your tasks are being completed correctly.